• Visitor Info

 Cell service is limited in the valley, but Wi-Fi is available in select areas of the park with no password required.

-If you're walking to the waterfalls, bring comfy shoes for the trail, mosquito repellent, sunscreen, a swimsuit, towel, dry clothes to change into, and water shoes if you plan on getting in the water!
+If you're walking to the waterfall, wear comfy shoes, mosquito repellent, sunscreen, a swimsuit, towel, dry clothes to change into, and water shoes if you plan on getting in the water!

 While you're at it, pack a picnic and stop at one of the shaded benches or grassy areas along the trail.
 It's the perfect spot to take a break and enjoy the views.